 What to expect as a new patient

-At Mayo Clinic's campus in Arizona, you may receive services at our campus in Scottsdale, our campus in Phoenix (including the Mayo Clinic Specialty Building and Mayo Clinic Hospital), Mayo Clinic Family Medicine-Thunderbird in Scottsdale, and Mayo Clinic Family Medicine-Arrowhead in Glendale.
+At Mayo Clinic's campus in Arizona, you may receive services at the main clinic facility in Scottsdale, on campus in Phoenix (including the Mayo Clinic Specialty Building and Mayo Clinic Hospital), at Mayo Clinic Family Medicine-Thunderbird in Scottsdale, or at Mayo Clinic Family Medicine-Arrowhead in Glendale.

 All new Mayo Clinic patients will be interviewed by phone or registered on the day of their first appointment.
 You also may be encouraged to register using Mayo Clinic Online Services.
 At the time of your appointment check-in, you'll be asked to provide your insurance card and photo identification.
 You'll be assigned a:

 - Mayo Clinic number.
 This is your personal identification number.
 It's unique, and it will be your Mayo Clinic number for life.

 - Billing account number.
 Your Mayo Clinic number also will be your billing account number if you're the person financially responsible for services provided (guarantor).
 The billing account number identifies to whom and where to send the monthly billing statement.

 Each episode of care has a visit number, and this number is attached to the end of the Mayo Clinic number.
 This number is used to track services and payments.
 In some cases, there may be multiple visit numbers associated with the same episode of care.

 After you receive care, Mayo Clinic will send you an itemized statement of charges.
 View sample itemized statement (PDF).
 This document isn't a bill.
 It will provide detailed visit billing information that won't appear on the monthly statement of account.
 Please retain this information for your records.

 The itemized statement of charges includes the following information: